 In order to increase our sales and our market share in the exoskeleton market, it is best to enhance and broaden our research and development efforts and product offerings in response to the evolving demands of people with paraplegia or paralysis and healthcare providers, as well as competitive technologies.
 We are also currently involved in ongoing research and development efforts directed to the needs of patients with other mobility impairments, such as stroke, and began commercializing our ReStore product for stroke patients in 2019.
 Depending on our future resources and business focus, we plan to address these needs in patients with other conditions or devices for stroke patients to be used at home, improving our current products, or developing products to address additional medical conditions such as multiple sclerosis, Parkinson's disease or cerebral palsy and support elderly assistance.
+We may decide to invest our business development resources in partnerships, licensing agreements and other ways that will provide us new product offerings without significant research and development activities.
 We may not be successful in developing, obtaining regulatory approval for, or marketing our currently proposed products and products proposed to be created in the future.
 In addition, notwithstanding our market research efforts, our future products may not be accepted by consumers, their caregivers, healthcare providers or third-party payors who reimburse consumers for our products.
 The success of any proposed product offerings will depend on numerous factors, including our ability to:

-- identify the product features that people with paraplegia or paralysis, their caregivers and healthcare providers are seeking in a medical device that restores upright mobility and successfully incorporate those features into our products; - identify the product features that people with stroke, multiple sclerosis or other similar indications require while the products are used at home as well as what items are valuable to the clinics that provide them rehabilitation - develop and introduce proposed products in sufficient quantities and in a timely manner; - adequately protect our intellectual property and avoid infringing upon the intellectual property rights of third-parties; - demonstrate the safety, efficacy and health benefits of proposed products; and - obtain the necessary regulatory approvals for proposed products.
+- identify the product features that people with paraplegia or paralysis, their caregivers, and healthcare providers are seeking in a medical device that restores upright mobility and successfully incorporate those features into our products; - identify the product features that people with stroke, multiple sclerosis or other similar indications require while the products are used at home as well as what items are valuable to the clinics that provide them rehabilitation; - develop and introduce proposed products in sufficient quantities and in a timely manner; - · adequately protect our intellectual property and avoid infringing upon the intellectual property rights of third-parties; - · demonstrate the safety, efficacy, and health benefits of proposed products; and - obtain the necessary regulatory approvals for proposed products.

 If we fail to generate demand by developing products that incorporate features desired by consumers, their caregivers or healthcare providers, or if we do not obtain regulatory clearance or approval for proposed products in time to meet market demand, we may fail to generate sales sufficient to achieve or maintain profitability.
-We have in the past experienced, and we may in the future experience, delays in various phases of product development, including during research and development, manufacturing, limited release testing, marketing and customer education efforts.
+We have in the past experienced, and we may in the future experience, delays in various phases of product development, including during research and development, manufacturing, limited release testing, marketing, and customer education efforts.
 Such delays could cause customers to delay or forgo purchases of our products, or to purchase our competitors' products.
 Even if we are able to successfully develop proposed products when anticipated, these products may not produce sales in excess of the costs of development, and they may be quickly rendered obsolete by changing consumer preferences or the introduction by our competitors of products embodying new technologies or features.

-We may enter into collaborations, in-licensing arrangements, joint ventures, strategic alliances or partnerships with third-parties that may not result in the development of commercially viable products or the generation of significant future revenues.
+We may enter into collaborations, in-licensing arrangements, joint ventures, strategic alliances, or partnerships with third parties that may not result in the development of commercially viable products or the generation of significant future revenues.